kungfux/qtest-change-vision/README.md

 # Introduction

-`qTest Manager Assistant` is a browser extension that adds extra functionality to qTest Manager.
+`Assistant for qTest Manager` is a browser extension that adds extra functionality to qTest Manager.

 # Features